Mark Marshall

-Marshall began his career with non-league sides Carshalton Athletic, Grays Athletic and Eastleigh, before winning a move into the English Football League with Swindon Town in August 2008.
+Marshall began his career with non-League sides Carshalton Athletic, Grays Athletic and Eastleigh, before winning a move into the English Football League with Swindon Town in August 2008.
 He was loaned out to Hereford United in September 2009, before he joined Barnet in July 2010.
-He was a first team regular for the club before he received a two-year ban from football after he was found to have the stimulant Methylhexanamine in his system following a routine drug test on Boxing Day 2011.
-He returned to the game with Coventry City in February 2014, and signed with Port Vale in July 2014.
-A year later he switched clubs to Bradford City, and went on to be named the club's Player of the Season for the 2016–17 campaign.
-He joined Charlton Athletic in June 2017 and after two seasons with the club he moved on to Gillingham in July 2019.
-He signed with Northampton Town in January 2020 and helped the club to win promotion out of League Two via the play-offs in 2020.
-He signed with Crawley Town in September 2021 after being released following Northampton's relegation, and remained with Crawley until December 2022.
+He was a first-team regular for the club before he received a two-year ban from football after he was found to have the stimulant Methylhexanamine in his system following a routine drug test on Boxing Day 2011.
+He returned to the game with Coventry City in February 2014 and signed with Port Vale in July 2014.
+A year later, he switched clubs to Bradford City and became the club's Player of the Season for the 2016–17 campaign.
+He joined Charlton Athletic in June 2017, and after two seasons with the club, he moved on to Gillingham in July 2019.

+He signed with Northampton Town in January 2020.
+He helped the club to win promotion out of League Two via the play-offs in 2020.
+He signed with Crawley Town in September 2021 after being released following Northampton's relegation and remained with Crawley until December 2022.
 He joined Maidstone United in February 2023.
+He then returned to his first club, Carshalton Athletic, for the start of the 2023–24 season.
+He joined Dulwich Hamlet in July 2024.